-Newsom responded to the news by pledging to spend an extra $26 million on water conservation programs, in addition to the $190 million he proposed in January.
-In Los Angeles, Mayor Eric Garcetti announced residents and businesses would have to reduce outdoor landscape watering from three days per week to two.
+In Los Angeles — the second most populous city in the U.S. — Mayor Eric Garcetti said residents and businesses would have to reduce outdoor landscape watering from three days per week to two.
 Irrigation makes up 35% of the city’s water use.

 A series of April storms have improved things slightly since March.
 Still, most of the state’s reservoirs are well below their historic averages.
-Those reservoirs rely on melting snow to fill up for the dry summer months but the statewide snowpack was at just 27% of its historic average as of April 1.
+The reservoirs depend on melted snow from the Sierra Nevada to replenish them for the dry summer months.
+But the statewide snowpack was at just 27% of its historic average as of April 1.